 He introduced the practice of 40 Hours Devotion at the first diocesan synod in April, 1853, and the first devotions began at St. Philip Neri Parish, an appropriate place since that saint had initiated the devotion in the city of Rome.
 St. John himself, spent most of the three days in the Church praying.
 No trouble ensued.
 St. John then introduced the program for the whole diocese, so that each parish would have Forty Hours Devotion during the course of the year.
 He composed a special booklet for the devotions and obtained special indulgences for the faithful attending them.
 The Forty Hours Devotion was so successful it spread to other dioceses.
 At the Plenary Council of Baltimore in 1866, the Forty Hours Devotion was approved for all Dioceses of the United States.

 The Forty Hours Devotion provides a wonderful opportunity for the spiritual growth of each person and the parish as a whole.
 In a world where temptation and evil abound, where devotion to the Mass and our Lord in the Holy Eucharist have declined, where the practice of penance and confession have been forgotten, we need the Forty Hours Devotion more than ever.

 Saunders, Rev. William.
-"40 Hours with Jesus Christ."
+"40 Hours Devotion."
 Arlington Catholic Herald.